 Tennis – Safe Sport for Kids

 Tennis is one of the safest sports for both boys and girls to learn.
-It is demanding both physically and mentally, and will keep children fit with a minimal risk of injury.
-It teaches children to develop strength, agility, and speed.
-And it can also be played either individually, or on a doubles teams.
+It is demanding both physically and mentally, and will keep children fit with a minimal risk of injury – so taking multivitamins for children is important to ensure they have the nutrients to support their physical activity.
+Tennis teaches children to develop strength, agility, and speed.
+And it can also be played either individually, or on a doubles teams

 In order to avoid injuries such as tennis elbow, it is important for a player to learn proper stretches and warm up techniques.
 Ideally when playing tennis, it’s best to use a proper pair of court shoes, or at least cross-trainers.
 This allows for quick changes in direction, and also supports the ankle.